Healthy and safe

 Can I travel on public transport without restrictions?

 Yes, subject to the obligation to wear mouth and nose protection on public transport, at stops, and stations.
-All seats may be occupied, with a distance of one metre between passengers sitting opposite each other.
+Only 50% of the seats may be occupied.
 This distance may be reduced for passengers sitting next to each other.
 Tickets are only available at vending machines and sales outlets.
 All means of transport are cleaned and disinfected at least once a day.

 What safety regulations apply to cable cars?

 Mouth and nose protection must be worn in the waiting area as well as in the cabins, and a temperature check is carried out before access.
 If the body temperature exceeds 37.5°C, access is denied.
+Crowds of people should be avoided.
 Disinfecting hands is strongly recommended.
 All cabins are regularly ventilated and disinfected.
 The bubbles of chair lifts remain open.
-Further safety measures are currently being developed for the upcoming winter season.
+Further safety measures (e.g. information apps) are currently being developed by the single ski resorts for the upcoming winter season.

 What measures ensure low infection rates in South Tyrol?

 The COVID-19 situation is being continuously monitored by a five-member expert commission.
 This commission adapts the safety and hygiene regulations to the current situation.
+Ongoing testing is expected to further contain the epidemic following the successful completion of mass testing.
 The following number has been set up for non-medical or organisational questions: +39 0471 999 999.
 From Monday to Friday between 9 a.m. and 12.30 noon and 2 to 6 p.m. and on Saturdays between 9.30 a.m. and 12.30 noon and 2 to 6 p.m., advisors are available to provide you with further information.